nicholasphair/pretty-aws-navbar/README.md

   ['baz', buildNavBar('OliveDrab')],
 ]);
 ```
-Any html color name or color code is a valid.
+Any html color name or color code is valid.

 ## disclaimer
 I am not a javascript developer.
 In fact, this is the most js I think I have